FarzanSoli/PDB-Dataset-Protein-Backbone-Generation/README.md

 # PDB Dataset-Protein Backbone Generation
  This repository contains the codes to retrieve 3-D coordinates of the protein backbone from [PDB database][1].
-Additionally, The [pre-existing dataset][2] contains alpha-carbon coordinates.
+Additionally, You can find pre-processed dataset containing the [alpha-carbon coordinates.][2].

 [1]: https://files.wwpdb.org/pub/pdb/data/biounit/PDB/divided/